GarretGallo/GarretGallo/README.md

     weather events.

     *Future Goals*:
-      * To scale this to have hundreds of more locations
+      * To scale this project to have hundreds of more locations
       * Automate the ETL, visualization and machine learning processes

 **Certifications**